lois2inn/Amazon_Vine_Analysis/README.md

 - Use PySpark in Google Colab to extract and process data.
 - Use NLP in conjunction with PySpark to build NLP pipeline.
 - Use AWS Simple Storage Service (S3) and relational databases for basic cloud storage.
-- Analyze Amazon reviews written by members of the paid Amazon Vine program as foloows:
+- Analyze Amazon reviews written by members of the paid Amazon Vine program as follows:
-  - Use PySpark to perform the ETL process to extract the dataset and transform the data.
+  - Use PySpark to perform the ETL process to extract the Watch reviews dataset and transform the data.
   - Connect to an AWS RDS instance, and load the transformed data into pgAdmin.
-  - Use PySpark, Pandas, or SQL to determine if there is any bias toward favorable reviews from Vine members in dataset.
+  - Use PySpark to determine if there is any bias toward favorable reviews from Vine members in dataset.

 ## Resources